 5.2.4.9.0 Relaxed measurement rules

 When the UE is required to perform measurements of intra-frequency or NR inter-frequencies or inter-RAT frequency cells according to the measurement rules in clause 5.2.4.2,

-the UE may choose to perform relaxed measurements [FFS according to TS 38.133 [8]]
+the UE may choose to perform relaxed measurements according to approach in clause 4.2.2.8 in TS 38.133 [8]

-- for measurements of intra-frequency, NR inter-frequencies of equal or lower priority, and inter-RAT frequency cells of equal or lower priority; or,
+- for measurements of intra-frequency, NR inter-frequencies of equal or lower priority, and inter-RAT frequency cells of equal or lower priority; and,

-- for measurements of NR inter-frequencies or inter-RAT frequency cells of higher priority, if highPriorityRelax is configured with value true,
+- for measurements of NR inter-frequencies or inter-RAT frequency cells of higher priority, if highPriorityMeasRelax is configured with value true,

-,:
+when:

+- if lowMobilityEvalutation is configured and cellEdgeEvalutation is not configured,

-- The UE has performed intra-frequency or inter-frequency measurements for at least TSearchDeltaP after (re-)selecting a new cell; and,
+- the UE has performed normal intra-frequency or inter-frequency measurements for at least TSearchDeltaP after (re-)selecting a new cell; and,

+- the relaxed measurement criterion in clause 5.2.4.9.1 is fulfilled for a period of TSearchDeltaP;

+- else if cellEdgeEvalutation is configured and lowMobilityEvalutation is not configured,

+- the relaxed measurement criterion in clause 5.2.4.9.2 is fulfilled;

+- otherwise (i.e. both lowMobilityEvalutation and cellEdgeEvalutation are configured),

+- if combineRelaxedMeasCondition is not configured,

-- the relaxed measurement criterion in clause 5.2.4.9.1 is fulfilled for a period of TSearchDeltaP; or, the criterion in clause 5.2.4.9.2 is fulfilled.Editor's Note: FFS the measurement relaxation method to be adopted when both criteria are fulfilled if combineRelaxedMeasCondition is not configured.
+- the UE has performed normal intra-frequency or inter-frequency measurements for at least TSearchDeltaP after (re-)selecting a new cell, and, the relaxed measurement criterion in clause 5.2.4.9.1 is fulfilled for a period of TSearchDeltaP; or,

+- the relaxed measurement criterion in clause 5.2.4.9.2 is fulfilled;

+the UE may choose not to perform measurement,

+- for measurements of intra-frequency, NR inter-frequencies of equal or lower priority, and inter-RAT frequency cells of equal or lower priority; and,

+- for measurements of NR inter-frequencies or inter-RAT frequency cells of higher priority, if highPriorityMeasRelax is configured with value true,

+when:

+- if both lowMobilityEvalutation and cellEdgeEvalutation are configured,

+- the UE has performed normal intra-frequency or inter-frequency measurements for at least TSearchDeltaP after (re-)selecting a new cell; and,

+- Less than 1 hour have passed since measurements for cell (re-)selection were last performed; and,

+- the relaxed measurement criterion in clause 5.2.4.9.1 is fulfilled for a period of TSearchDeltaP; and,

+- the relaxed measurement criterion in clause 5.2.4.9.2 is fulfilled;

+the UE may choose not to perform measurement,

+- for measurements of NR inter-frequencies or inter-RAT frequency cells of higher priority, if highPriorityMeasRelax is configured with value true,

+when:

-- relaxedMeasCondition is configured and set to lowMobilityAndNotAtCellEdge,
+- else if lowMobilityEvalutation is configured and cellEdgeEvalutation is not configured,

+- if the serving cell fulfils Srxlev > SnonIntraSearchP and Squal > SnonIntraSearchQ,

+- the UE has performed normal intra-frequency or inter-frequency measurements for at least TSearchDeltaP after (re-)selecting a new cell; and,

-- the relaxed measurement criterion in clause 5.2.4.9.1 is fulfilled for a period of TSearchDeltaPand, the criterion in clause 5.2.4.9.2 is fulfilled;Editor's Note: FFS whether the configuration for relaxed measuremnt is a constant value for all relevant frequencies or a per-frequency configured value.
+- the relaxed measurement criterion in clause 5.2.4.9.1 is fulfilled for a period of TSearchDeltaP;

-Editor's Note: FFS whether detailed methods for relaxed measurements is captured in TS 38.133.

-Editor's Note: FFS on RAN4 - if and what parameters we need (e.g. time interval for measurement relaxation since last measurement for cell reselection and the value range for the time interval).

-Editor's Note: FFS on the UE behaviour if T330 is running.
+The above relaxed measurements and no measurment are not applicable for frequencies that are included in VarMeasIdleConfig, if configured and for which the UE supports DC or CA between those frequencies and the frequency of the current serving cell.

 5.2.4.9.1 Relaxed measurement criterion for UE with low mobility